mariaLauraDev/aliengame/README.md

 # aliengame
 Design of a game developed for learning Vue and Vuex on the Front End Masters platform.
-It consists of a game that manipulates the states of the application to return questions and answers from the characters.The assets belong to Sarah Drasner of front end masters from https://github.com/sdras/building-web-apps-with-vue
+It consists of a game that manipulates the states of the application to return questions and answers from the characters.The assets belong to <a href="https://github.com/sdras/building-web-apps-with-vue" >Sarah Drasner</a> of front end masters from

 ![image](https://github.com/mariaLauraDev/aliengame/assets/112260675/07de12bc-7511-435e-a212-dc0e219ca012)